sottlmarek/DevSecOps/README.md

 ![stars](https://img.shields.io/github/stars/sottlmarek/DevSecOps?style=for-the-badge)
 ![watchers](https://img.shields.io/github/watchers/sottlmarek/DevSecOps?color=green&style=for-the-badge) ![watchers](https://img.shields.io/github/forks/sottlmarek/DevSecOps?color=orange&style=for-the-badge)

-This library contains list of tools and methodologies accompanied with resources.
+This library contains a list of tools and methodologies accompanied with resources.
 The main goal is to provide engineers a guide through opensource DevSecOps tooling.
 This repository covers only cyber security in the cloud and the DevSecOps scope.

 _Note:_ Currently this is an early version of the library.
 I recommend PR after first official release.